m-rishabh-007/Attendance_system/DEPLOYMENT.md

 3. **API Server**: REST API for remote access
 4. **Web Dashboard**: View attendance in real-time

-See `ARCHITECTURE.md` for the planned architecture.
+See `docs/ARCHITECTURE_V3_HYBRID.md` for the complete V3 HYBRID architecture and implementation patterns.